![]() |

 Tres Piedras

-The last beach in the municipality of Chipiona, Playa Tres Piedras is basically an extension of Playa Camarón and entirely backed by sand dunes.
-The conditions here make it the perfect location for all types of sports: wind surfing, sailing, football....
-The beach has car parks at either end and can be accessed in the middle via a tarmac track and there is a campsite just 500m away.
-There aren't as many facilities the previous beaches, but it boasts flags to indicate the state of the sea, showers, changing rooms and one chiringuito.
+The most southern beach in the municipality of Chipiona, Playa Tres Piedras is basically an extension of Playa Camarón and entirely backed by sand dunes.
+The conditions here make it a good location for all types of water sports: wind surfing, sailing....
+The beach has large car parks at either end and can be accessed in the middle via a tarmac track and there is a campsite just 500m away.
+There aren't as many facilities the previous beaches, but it boasts lifeguards and flags to indicate the state of the sea, showers, changing rooms and one chiringuito.
+Playa Tres Piedras did not retain its Blue flag in 2024 assumed to be due to quality of water from canalised Arroyo del Barrancon.

 << West to Sanlucar de Barrameda beaches - East to Rota beaches >>